-While the Compensation Committee determines our overall compensation philosophy and approves the compensation of our Named Executive Officers, it relies on its compensation consultant and legal counsel, as well as members of our management team, including our CEO with respect to Named Executive Officers other than herself.
-The Compensation Committee makes all final decisions regarding compensation, including base salary levels, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
+While the Compensation Committee determines our overall compensation philosophy and approves (recommends to our Board of Directors in the case of our CEO) the compensation of our Named Executive Officers, it relies on its compensation consultant and legal counsel, as well as members of our management team, including our CEO with respect to Named Executive Officers other than herself.
+The Compensation Committee makes all final decisions regarding compensation (other than with respect to our CEO, which our Board of Directors determines after receiving the recommendation of our Compensation Committee), including base salary levels, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
 The Compensation Committee meets on a regularly scheduled basis and at other times as needed.
 The Compensation Committee periodically reviews compensation matters with our Board of Directors.

-At the beginning of each year, the Compensation Committee reviews our executive compensation program, including any incentive compensation plans and arrangements, to assess whether our compensation elements, actions, and decisions are (i) properly coordinated, (ii) aligned with our mission, vision, values, and corporate goals, (iii) provide appropriate short-term and long-term incentives for our executive officers, (iv) achieve their intended purposes, and (v) are competitive with the compensation of executives in comparable positions at the companies with which we compete for executive talent.
+At the beginning of each year, the Compensation Committee reviews our executive compensation program, including any incentive compensation plans and arrangements, to assess whether our compensation elements, actions, and decisions (i) are properly coordinated, (ii) are aligned with our mission, vision, values, and corporate goals, (iii) provide appropriate short-term and long-term incentives for our executive officers, (iv) achieve their intended purposes, and (v) are competitive with the compensation of executives in comparable positions at the companies with which we compete for executive talent.
 Following this assessment, the Compensation Committee makes any necessary or appropriate modifications to our existing plans and arrangements or adopts new plans or arrangements.